 In some cases a non-prescribed good becomes a prescribed dairy product when an importing country requires export registration and certification.

-Manual of Importing Country Requirements (MICoR) and talk to your importer.
+Check our Manual of Importing Country Requirements (MICoR) and talk to your importer.

 Importing country requirements